dshe/MinimalContainer/README.md

 A simple IoC (Inversion of Control) container.
 - one C# 6.0 source file with no dependencies
 - portable class library (PCL) compatibility: at least Windows Universal 10, .Net Framework 4.6, ASP.NET Core 5
-- supports constructor dependency injection (selects the constructor with the most arguments)
+- supports constructor dependency injection (selects the public or internal constructor with the most arguments)
 - supports automatic or explicit type registration
 - supports transient and singleton (container) lifestyles
-- supports generics and enumerables
+- supports enumerables and closed generics
 - detects captive and recursive dependencies
 - tested
 - fast